adithyaxx/hacknroll2020-flutter-workshop/README.md

 # Hack&Roll 2020: Building Apps with Flutter
-A self-contained introduction to Dart and Flutter
+An introduction to Dart and Flutter to start building your very own app, abiding by good design principles.

 ## Pre-Workshop Setup